austral/austral.github.io/spec/rationale-error-handling.md

 title: Error Handling
 ---

+On July 3, 1940, as part of Operation Catapult, Royal Air Force pilots bombed the ships of the French Navy stationed off Mers-el-Kébir to prevent them falling into the hands of the Third Reich.

+This is Austral's approach to error handling: scuttle the ship without delay.

+In software terms: programs should crash at the slightest contract violation, because recovery efforts can become attack vectors.
+You must assume, when the program enters an invalid state, that there is an adversary in the system.
+For _failures_ --- as opposed to _errors_ --- you should use `Option` and `Result` types.

 This section describes the rationale for Austral's approach to error handling.
+We begin by describing what an error is, then we survey different error handling strategies.
+Then we explain how those strategies impinge upon a linear type system.

 ## Categorizing Errors

-Following Sutter and the Midori error model, we divide errors into the following categories:
+"Error" is a broad term.
+Following [Sutter][sutter] and the [Midori error model][midori], we divide errors into the following categories:

-1. **Physical Failure**.
-Pulling the power cord, destroying part of the hardware.
+1. **Physical Failure:** Pulling the power cord, destroying part of the hardware.

-2. **Abstract Machine Corruption**.
-A stack overflow.
+2. **Abstract Machine Corruption:** A stack overflow.

-3. **Contract Violations**.
-This is any one of the following errors:

-    1. Integer overflow or underflow.
+3. **Contract Violations:** Due to a mistake the code, the program enters an invalid state.
+This includes:

+    1. An arithmetic operation leads to integer overflow or underflow (the contract here is that operands should be such that the operation does not overflow).

-	2. Integer division by zero.
+	2. Integer division by zero (the contract is the divisor should be non zero).

-	3. Attempting to access an array with an index outside the array's bounds.
+	3. Attempting to access an array with an index outside the array's bounds (the contract is that the index should be within the length of the array).

 	4. Any violation of a programmer-defined precondition, postcondition, assertion or invariant.

 	These errors are bugs in the program.
 They are unpredictable, often happen very rarely, and can open the door to security vulnerabilities.

-4. **Memory Allocation Failure**. `malloc` returns `null`.
+4. **Memory Allocation Failure:** `malloc` returns `null`, essentially.
+This gets its own category because allocation is pervasive, especially in higher-level code, and allocation failure is rarely modeled at the type level.

-5. **Error Conditions**.
-"File not found", "connection failed", "directory is not empty".
+5. **Failure Conditions**.
+"File not found", "connection failed", "directory is not empty", "timeout exceeded".

-For two of these five categories, the appropriate error handling scheme is obvious:
+We can pare down what we have to care about:

-1. **Physical Failure**.
-Nothing can be done.
-Although it is possible to write software that persists data in a way that is immune to these failures.
+1. **Physical Failure:** Nothing can be done.
+Although it is possible to write software that persists data in a way that survives e.g. power failure.
 Databases are often implemented in this way.

 2. **Abstract Machine Corruption**.
 The program should terminate.
 At this point the program is in a highly problematic state and any attempt at recovery is likely counterproductive and possibly enables security vulnerabilities.

-For another two, the error handling scheme is at least debatable, but we err on the side of using values and the type system to manage this type of error:

-1. **Memory Allocation Failure**.
-Programs written in a functional style often rely on memory allocation at arbitrary points in the program execution.
+3. **Memory Allocation Failure:** Programs written in a functional style often rely on memory allocation at arbitrary points in the program execution.
 Allocation failure in a deeply nested function thus presents a problem from an error-handling perspective: if we're using values to